What to do in Samtskhe-Javakheti

 Zarzma Monastery - was founded in the 8th century by St. Serapion of Zarzma, however, the original construction of that time has not survived.
 The stone slab set above the entrance of the small chapel next to the bell-tower is the earliest of all historical monuments of the monastery.
 There is an inscription narrating a real historical fact dating back to the end of the 10th century curved on that slab.
 The stone with the inscription is older than the building as it was brought from another, currently nonexistent building.
 The monastery is located on top of a hill and it includes a church bell tower, a chapel, ruins of two churches and a spring.
 The murals of the church have survived till nowadays with the mix of traditional religious motifs and portraits of the members of the local noble house of Jakeli, as well as with the portraits of several other historical figures.
 Presently Zarzma is an acting monastery.

 Vardzia complex - is one of the must-sees of Georgia.
 This rock-cut monastery is a very impressive cultural and architectural monument.
-It is located about an hour drive south-east from Akhaltsikhe, on the left bank of the Mtkvari River.
+It is located about an hour's drive south-east from Akhaltsikhe, on the left bank of the Mtkvari River.
 The caves excavated from the slopes of Erusheti Mountain stretch along the cliff for about 500 meters and up to 19 levels.
 The caves are interconnected by a complex system of tunnels.
 Vardzia was established by King George III and its main construction period is during the king's and later his daughter's (Tamar) reigns - second half of the 12th century.
 At that time the town grew quickly and consisted of over 3,000 caves that could accommodate 50,000 people at a time.
 Vardzia complex had living quarters, refectories, barns, wine cellars (Marani), stables, drugstores, and even libraries.
 The town also had an aqueduct and a sewer system.
 After a heavy earthquake that considerably destroyed Vardzia in 1283, it was rebuilt.
 One of the buildings constructed during that period is the two-story bell tower (only one story survived till our times), that forms kind of entrance to the complex.
-It replaced caves ruined during the earthquake.
-The place was devastated and abandoned after the Ottoman takeover in the middle of the 16th century.
-Nowadays it is again functioning as a monastery.
-The main temple of the monastery is the Church of Dormition (sometimes referred to as Church of the Assumption) dating back to the 12th century.
-The church is carved from the rock but reinforced in stone.
-Initially, it had a chapel attached from the west, but it was partially destroyed by the earthquake.
-The paintings inside the church represent finest examples of murals of the times.
-Apart from religious scenes, one can see their portraits of historical figures: the founder - King George III, his daughter Queen Tamar and a local nobleman Rati Surameli.
-There is a nice legend about how the site got its name.
-King George came here hunting taking Tamar with him.
-She went exploring the place and got lost.
-He started calling her and she replied: "აქ ვარ ძია" [ak var dzia], meaning "I am here, uncle".
-Yes, I also wonder, why she would call her father "uncle", but I guess this is the part of the legend...
-While visiting Vardzia, it is also worth stepping by to Vardzia Nunnery, which is a few kilometers further along the same road.
-It is a nice, quiet place, with a small church in a garden and very friendly nuns living around.

 Saphara Monastery complex

-Phoka Monastery – its establishment is credited to St. Nino of Cappadocia who is said to have brought Christianity into Georgia.
-Saint Nino came to Georgia through Javakheti and stopped near Pharavani Lake where she had a vision of an angel, who gave her a letter addressed to the pagan King.
+Phoka Monastery was built in the name of St. Nino of Cappadocia who is said to have brought Christianity to Georgia.
+Saint Nino came to Georgia passing by Javakheti and she stopped near Pharavani Lake where she saw an angel, who gave her a letter addressed to the pagan King.
 In the 11th century, a cathedral was built at this very spot.
-As a result of invasions in the 17th century, Javakheti, and the cathedral were destroyed but you can still see the remains of the original stone church, including fragments of the original frescos.
+During the invasions that took place in the 17th century, Javakheti, and the cathedral were destroyed but the remains of the original stone church and original frescoes have been well preserved to the present time.
 In the early 19th century Georgia regained the territory.
-At the end of the 20th century two Orthodox Christian monasteries were founded in Phoka.
+At the end of the 20th century, two Orthodox Christian monasteries were established in Phoka.
 The St. Nino Nunnery and a monastery located one and a half kilometer from the village.
 Both monasteries are still open and in use.
-At Phoka Monastery the nuns make 18 different types of cheese, including their famous blue cheese. (source: georgia.travel)
+At Phoka Monastery the nuns make 18 different types of cheese, including their famous blue cheese.